WELCOME!

 A small selection of the publications I've worked with:

-Note, this was a not an official commission, but a personal project based on a New Scientist brief as part of Inkygoodness' editorial course.
+This illustration was based on a mock New Scientist brief as part of Inkygoodness' editorial course.
 Read the case study here.

 Personal work for 'petit journal' ALBERT, a French newspaper for children aged 9-14.

-For ALBERT, an illustrator creates a surreal-looking cover image inspired by its major stories, which are then cropped to accompany the articles inside.
+For ALBERT, illustrators create a surreal-looking cover image inspired by its major stories, which are then cropped to accompany the articles inside.

 I decided to try my hand at No. 147 in which the following subjects were covered: